jakestanley/dotfiles/documentation/Linux.md

 makepkg -si
 ```

+## Fonts

+Adding the `FONT` environment variable to `/etc/vconsole.conf` changes the console font.
+I am partial to these fonts:
+- ter-112n.psf.gz
+- ter-114b.psf.gz (for small or high DPI screens)

 ## Third party packages

 These packages are provided via third party repositories and can be installed and updated with `pacman` once the repository has been added to the `pacman` configuration.